-Sir Alex Ferguson's side took all three points against the Reds thanks to a Robin van Persie penalty but the Welsh midfielder has conceded that they didn't play well
+Sir Alex Ferguson's side took all three points against the Reds thanks to a Robin van Persie penalty but the Welsh midfielder has conceded that they were not at their best

 Sir Alex Ferguson's team came from behind to win against ten men, with Rafael scoring a fine goal and Robin van Persie grabbing the winner from the penalty spot after Jonjo Shelvey had earlier been sent off for a strong challenge on Jonny Evans.